lllyasviel/sd-forge-layerdiffuse/README.md

 ![image](https://github.com/layerdiffusion/sd-forge-layerdiffuse/assets/161511761/dba41ac5-07da-4036-a043-3605faf9d2e1)

 (Note that the second image is a visualization that will have color differences.
-To get perfectly same fg/bg, you can blend the real bf and fg with any other software, or wait us to provide a simple UI for simple blending of some png elements.)
+To get perfectly same fg/bg, you can blend the real bg and fg with any other software, or wait us to provide a simple UI for simple blending of some png elements.)

 ![image](https://github.com/layerdiffusion/sd-forge-layerdiffuse/assets/161511761/903c62ec-0f8e-49ef-b58a-1c098b200e0c)